 View an accessible version of this chart.

 Higher incomes qualify for lower costs in Alaska and Hawaii.
 See Alaska and Hawaii information.

 How to use this health care savings chart

 - Most people can use adjusted gross income to estimate 2015 income.
 When you fill out a Marketplace application a different figure, called modified adjusted gross income, is used.
 Learn more about estimating 2015 income.

 - Include in your 2015 household everyone you will claim as a dependent on your tax return and any children who live with you.
 Be sure to include their income when you estimate your household income.
 Learn more about who to include in your household.

 - If you’re married, you must file a joint tax return for 2015 in order to get lower costs on 2015 Marketplace coverage based on your income.
-Note: If you’re a victim of domestic abuse, read an important note by selecting the question "Is there an exemption to the joint filing rule in cases of domestic abuse?" at the bottom of this page.
+Note: If you’re a victim of domestic abuse, domestic violence, or spousal abandonment, you may not have to file jointly

 - As the chart shows, if your state isn’t expanding Medicaid, you have limited income, and you're not eligible for Medicaid under your state’s current rules, you don't qualify for any of the affordability programs under the health care law.
 Learn how you can get low-cost health care at a Community Health Center near you.